russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Publisher-Subscriber Messaging Pattern.md

 </figcaption>
 </figure>

-Rather than thinking about how we can manually *tell* parts of our app when to update their data, we need to find a way to *find out* when data has changed, and *react* accordingly.
+Rather than thinking about how we can manually *tell* parts of our app when to update their data, we need our app to *notice* when data has changed, and *react* accordingly.

 Reacting to changes in data – to changes in state – is much easier to deal with in practice.
 It eliminates an entire category of potential bugs – namely – forgetting to tell parts of an app when it needs to update.